OpenCyphal/pydsdl/README.md

 as shown below.
 If you really need to import a specific entity, consider prefixing it with an underscore to prevent scope leakage, unless you really want it to be externally visible.
+Exception applies to well-encapsulated submodules which are not part of the library API (i.e., prefixed with an underscore).

 ```python
 from . import _serializable               # Good